 Another space saving idea was to mount our umbrella to the railing.
 I’m not a big fan of an umbrella in the middle of the table (it just seems like it’s always in the way!) so that wasn’t really an option for us.
 We used to have a cantilever umbrella over our seating area but the base took up a LOT of space, plus anytime there was more than a slight breeze we couldn’t put it up.
 I found a solution with this genius deck umbrella mount!
 It clamps onto the deck balusters, so we can put it anywhere on the deck we want to.
 It’s really easy to install, too.

 While I’m giving you a tour of our deck, I thought I’d show you a peek at what we have underneath our deck, too.
 Since our yard is sloped and we don’t have enough flat space for a full swing set, we mounted swings for our kiddos underneath the deck.
 Of course, until they learn to pump, that means I’ve spent a lot of time down here pushing kids on swings.
 But it’s also really lovely down here in the shade in the summertime, so we bought some Adirondack chairs and I put together a little seating area.
 It’s a great spot to sit with a book, or to chat with another mom while kids have a playdate.

-So, even though all the stores have clearanced out their patio furniture and are already on to stocking fall decor and advertising for back-to-school, I hope you enjoyed our little summer deck tour.
+I hope you enjoyed our little summer deck tour and my small deck decorating ideas.
 I’ll be out here soaking up summer evenings in this space as long as I can!